-According to legend, the first animal to cross the finishing line was the Rat.
-Considering he was up against far larger and faster animals such as the Ox, Tiger, and Dragon, it may have seemed a little bewildering that he came first place.
-But true to his nature, he was clever and shrewd; he convinced the Ox to let him hitch a ride on his back before jumping off of him at the last minute and throwing himself over the finishing line.
+According to legend, the first animal to cross the finish line was the Rat.
+Considering he was up against far larger and faster animals, such as the Ox, Tiger, and Dragon, it may have seemed bewildering that he came first.
+But true to his nature, he was clever and intelligent; he convinced the Ox to let him hitch a ride on his back before jumping off of him at the last minute and throwing himself over the finishing line.

 The year of the Rat’s base quality is Yang.
 Of all the animals, the Rat’s Yang is the most significant as he represents the start of a new cycle.

 The 12 Chinese zodiac animals represent the 12 Earthly Branches in the Chinese lunar calendar.

 It is said that animals with an odd number of toes are put in the Yang group.
 Because of the unique features of the Rat’s toes (four toes on the front leg and five toes on the hind), Rats symbolize the transition between opposites, such as night to morning, first to second, and Yin to Yang.

 Chinese zodiac Rats rely on brains over brawn to win their battles.
 They aren’t the type to seek the limelight, at least not in the most flamboyant sense of the word, which the Dragon, for example, is prone to.
 Instead, Rats prefer to work behind the scenes, pulling the strings and staying up late into the night, concocting plans to achieve their goals.